Fremont Street in SF partially reopened after 20 day closure

-SAN FRANCISCO (KGO) --The stretch of Fremont Street that runs under the Salesforce Transit Center in San Francisco is partially back open.
+SAN FRANCISCO (KGO) --For the first time since late-September, traffic under the Salesforce Transit Center is moving.

+The partial reopening of Fremont Street between Howard and Mission Streets comes after the discovery of two cracked steel beams.

 TIMELINE: A look at the Salesforce Transit Center closure in San Francisco